-Although working from home has been a difficult adjustment for many of us, our pets have never been happier.
+Although working from home was a difficult adjustment for many of us, our pets have never been happier.

 Unfortunately, this COVID silver lining will come to an end when you have to return back to work.
 While you're at work enjoying seeing the crew at work, your bird will have to adjust to a potentially boring day.
 The return to work is likely to be a stressful adjustment for all of our pets, but it may be especially hard on our parrots.